bikeshaving/crank/website/guides/06-lifecycles.md

 console.log(document.body); // ""
 ```

-[The same best practices](https://eslint.org/docs/rules/no-unsafe-finally) which apply to `try`/`finally` blocks with regular `return` statements apply to generators.
-In short, you should not yield or return anything in the `finally` block, Crank will not use these values and you might inadvertently swallow errors in your code or suspend your component in an unexpected location.
+[The same best practices](https://eslint.org/docs/rules/no-unsafe-finally) which apply to try/finally blocks in regular functions apply to generator components.
+In short, you should not yield or return anything in the `finally` block.
+Crank will not use the produced values and doing so might cause your components to inadvertently swallow errors or suspend in an unexpected location.

 ## Catching errors thrown by children
 We all make mistakes, and it can be useful to catch errors in our components so that we can show the user something or notify error-logging services.
 To facilitate this, Crank will catch errors thrown when rendering child elements and throw them back into parent generator components by calling the `throw` method on the generator object.
 You can imagine that the most recently suspended `yield` expression is replaced with a `throw` statement with the error set to whatever was thrown during rendering.
 You can take advantage of this behavior by wrapping your `yield` operations in a `try`/`catch` block to catch errors caused by children.